unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-zil-without-libraries.md

 ![Dynamic GIF showing the steps to resolve a .zil domain](/images/zil-resolve-dynamic-image.gif)

-<figcaption style="text-align: center">Dynamic GIF showing the steps to resolve a .zil domain</figcaption>
+<figcaption>Dynamic GIF showing the steps to resolve a .zil domain</figcaption>
 </figure>

 ## Initialize the Project Folder